phanthutrang1207/assignment/README.md

 By the way, it supported for sending message to queue then audit-service can comsuming for audit search products.

 ## Audit-service
-This service reponsibility for consuming message queue and store search activities of client to database for later data analyze.
+This service reponsibity for consuming message queue and store search activities of client to database for later data analyze.

 # Security
 - We intend introduce these services run inside private/internal system, so we only expose API Gateway to outside.